A mastectomy is a procedure to remove a woman's entire breast to eradicate the cancer.

-Mastectomy is an operation in which the entire breast, usually including the nipple and the areola, is removed.
+Mastectomy is an operation in which the entire breast, often including the nipple and the areola, is removed.
 Mastectomy is usually performed as a treatment of breast cancer.

-In general, women with breast cancer can decide whether to be treated with a lumpectomy or a mastectomy.
+In general, women with breast cancer can decide along with their surgeon whether to be treated with a lumpectomy or a mastectomy.

-If the tumor is big and, after the lumpectomy, very little breast tissue would remain
+- If the tumor is large and, after the lumpectomy, very little breast tissue would remain

 If the woman has tumors in more than one quadrant of the breast, most cancer doctors recommend a mastectomy.